Pr3v3r/Pr3v3r/README.md

 🚀 A second-year AI & ML Engineering student at MIT Manipal
 🎯 Focused on mastering Full-Stack Web Development, DSA (C++), and Machine Learning
-🧠 Learning in public, building real projects, and aiming for top-tier internships (FAANG, Goldman Sachs, etc.)
+🧠 Learning in public, building real projects, and aiming for excellence.
 ---

 ## 🛠 Tech Stack I'm Actively Using